 Websites and publications

-Visit the different websites mentioned in this chapter.
+Visit the different websites mentioned on this page.

 www.worldpumps.com covers developments in power generation, pulp and paper, food and drink, desaliniation – all the uses that pumps and generators could have.

 Call 012 842 4017 or email iaeinfo at arc.agric.za for the following publications, available from the ARC-Agricultural Engineering: